I’m going to bow to the demands of guests and confirm, there are a lot of opportunities for nearby apple picking.

 But the farther you go from the City, the less crowded the farms become.
 It’s great for the farmers to have their apple orchards overflowing with people, but not so good for the visitors who start to feel like apple-munching sardines.
 Or maybe cattle.

-But most people pick in September and October.
+But most people go apple picking in CT from September through October.
 August is a little too early, while November can be too cold.
 Plus, there won’t be many apples left by then, if any.

 Beardsley’s Cider Mill and Orchard